folkertdev/rust-rfcs/text/0000-labeled-match.md

 Labeled match does not introduce arbitrary control flow (like general `goto`) or surprising implicit control flow (like `switch` fallthrough in C and descendants).

-The codegen guarantees provided by labeled are essential in real-world programs, like [`zlib-rs`](https://github.com/memorysafety/zlib-rs).
-The lack of such a guarantee actively limits the adoption of rust in domains performance is key.
+The codegen characteristics provided by labeled match are essential in real-world programs, like [`zlib-rs`](https://github.com/memorysafety/zlib-rs).
+The inability to generate efficient code actively limits the adoption of rust in domains where performance is key.
 Without a feature like this, it is effectively impossible to beat C in certain cases.

 # Prior art
 [prior-art]: #prior-art